ChenXie-astro/jwstIFURDI/README.md

 ```
 % python run_jwstIFURDI.py
 ```
-Post-processing parameters can be modified in the Python script.
-The above process can be divided into 6 steps.
+Post-processing parameters can be modified in the Python script.\
+The above process can be divided into 6 steps:

 **Step 1**: image alignment\
 Info: centering both science and reference cubes to the image center.
 The star position was determined by using the diffraction spikes and [centerRadon](https://github.com/seawander/centerRadon).\